Causal Discovery via Quantile Partial Effect: Discussion on QPE and Identifiability

 whose highest order is $k+2$.
 This high-order nonlinear ODE can be reduced to a $k+2$-dimensional first-order ODE system.
 According to the Picard-Lindelöf theorem, under certain regularity conditions (e.g., global Lipschitz continuity), the solution to this ODE exists and is unique, determined by $k+2$ initial conditions $(\log p_X(x_0),(\log p_X)'(x_0),\dots,(\log p_X)^{(k+1)}(x_0))$.
 Therefore, $\log p_X$ can be described by these $k+2$ parameters.
 If degenerate cases exist, fewer parameters may be required.
 Hence, $\dim(\mathbf{\Theta}_{X\gets Y;\bm{\phi}})\le k+2$. \end{proof}

-In other words, under the premise of an FCM satisfying \cref{assum:fcm}, if the forward version of \cref{assum:finit-span} also holds, the choice for $p_X$ remains arbitrary.
-However, if the backward version of \cref{assum:finit-span} holds, $p_X$ is constrained to lie within a submanifold of at most $k+2$ dimensions.
-It is obvious then that the unidentifiable scenario, where both the forward and backward versions of the assumption hold simultaneously, also falls within such an at most $k+2$-dimensional submanifold.
-Since this manifold is finite-dimensional, it is typically of measure zero for non-degenerate measures on an infinite-dimensional space.
-Therefore, generally, except for extremely marginal cases, \cref{assum:finit-span} universally provides identifiability of causal direction.

-This corollary generalizes the conclusion by \citep{Hoyer2008} that unidentifiable ANMs lie in a three-dimensional affine space (since ANMs correspond to $k=1$ and the Wronskian simplifies to a linear ODE).
+\paragraph{Discussion on \cref{cor:qpe-fcm-quantify-id}} As stated in the main text, this corollary generalizes the conclusion by \citep{Hoyer2008} that unidentifiable ANMs lie in a three-dimensional affine space (since ANMs correspond to $k=1$ and the Wronskian simplifies to a linear ODE).
 It also fills the gap left by previous identifiability works \citep{Immer2023, Strobl2023} regarding quantifying unidentifiable HNMs (HNMs correspond to $k=2$).
 Similar to our work, \citet{Xi2025} also derived identifiability ODEs for ANMs and HNMs using causal velocity, but they did not further quantify the solutions for HNMs.
 In contrast to these works, \cref{cor:qpe-fcm-quantify-id} provides quantified identifiability for HNMs and extends this conclusion to any finite-linearly spanned QPE ($k<\infty$).